Linutronix/TSN-Testbench/CONTRIBUTING.md

 ## Commit message rules

-For individual commits the Linux TSN Testbench follows the Linux kernel way of writing and signing commit messages.
+For individual commits the Linux RealTime Communication Testbench follows the Linux kernel way of writing and signing commit messages.

 Describe your changes: